Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 Survival Tips

 Bring cash.
-Most stalls don’t take anything else. ฿500–800 in small bills covers food comfortably.
+Most stalls don’t take anything else. ฿500 to 800 in small bills covers food comfortably.

 Wear light clothing and sunscreen.
 The covered sections trap heat.
 Cotton, not polyester.
 A hat helps.